-In cases that are identified very early on or when the child is predisposed to have positional cranial flattening (premature birth, multiple birth, in NICU for a period of time at/after birth), Boston Orthotics & Prosthetics advocates repositioning techniques.
-When repositioning is unsuccessful, Boston O&P offers three excellent and effective treatment options:
+In cases that are identified very early on or when the child is predisposed to have positional cranial flattening (premature birth, multiple birth, in NICU for a period of time at/after birth), Boston Orthotics & Prosthetics advocates repositioning techniques including:

-The Cuddle Cup: is a smaller version of the Plagio Cradle, which is intended exclusively for use for babies in hospital Neo-natal Intensive Care Units.
+- The Crown Cradle: is intended exclusively for use for babies in hospital neo-natal Intensive Care Units.

 Concerns for Pediatricians